Vision-Based Online Key Point Estimation of Deformable Robots: Introduction

-A widely applied vision-based method for shape estimation and tracking employs motion-capture systems\cite{marchese2014design,katzschmann2019dynamic, bern2020soft}.
-These systems rely on placing reflective markers on an object and triangulating the marker position using multiple calibrated motion-tracking cameras.
+A widely applied vision-based method for key point estimation and tracking employs motion-capture systems.\cite{bern2020soft,katzschmann2019dynamic,marchese2014design} These systems rely on placing reflective markers on an object and triangulating the marker position using multiple calibrated motion-tracking cameras.
 Such marker-based approaches offer high temporal and spatial resolutions of the placed markers.
-However, these tracking systems are usually costly and limited in use, hindering the application of marker-based robots in commercial settings where multiple robots are deployed simultaneously within clutter\cite{patrizi2016comparison}.
-Motion-capture systems require the tedious placement of many markers on any object to be tracked, which is not a feasible option when working with high-dimensional robotic systems that interact with an environment.
+However, these tracking systems are usually costly and limited in use, hindering the application of marker-based robots in commercial settings where multiple robots are deployed simultaneously within clutter.\cite{patrizi2016comparison} Motion-capture systems require the tedious placement of many markers on any object to be tracked, which is not a feasible option when working with high-dimensional robotic systems that interact with an environment.
 Markers cannot be placed too close to each other, limiting the fidelity of shape reconstruction.
 Furthermore, obstacles could occlude and eventually displace or destroy the markers.
-Therefore, much research has gone into replacing marker-based approaches by developing marker-less sensing techniques\cite{hannan2005real, camarillo2008vision, croom2010visual, ceseracciu2014comparison, vandini2017unified, albeladi2021vision, hofer2021vision}.
-Current marker-less approaches still require scenario-specific capturing setups and strict formatting requirements of the image data.
+Therefore, much research has gone into replacing marker-based approaches by developing marker-less sensing techniques.\cite{hofer2021vision,albeladi2021vision,hannan2005real, camarillo2008vision, croom2010visual, ceseracciu2014comparison, vandini2017unified} Current marker-less approaches still require scenario-specific capturing setups and strict formatting requirements of the image data.

-In this work, we choose an approach towards 3D shape estimation of continuously deformable robots that leverages data-driven deep learning.
-We propose ViSE, a {V}ision-based regression approach for camera-based, 3D {S}hape {E}stimation using a convolutional neural network (CNN)~(\Cref{fig:vise_pipeline}).
-The two types of estimated shape representations used in this work are the key point position and the piecewise constant curvature model.
-The performance of our \fixed{online} shape estimation is compared against marker-based motion capture in the tasks of estimating the shape of soft robotic arms and soft robotic fish.
+In this work, we choose an approach towards 3D key point estimation of continuously deformable robots that leverages data-driven deep learning.
+We propose VOKE, a {V}ision-based regression approach for camera-based, {O}nline 3D {K}ey Point {E}stimation using a convolutional neural network (CNN) (\textbf{Figure 1}).
+The two types of estimated parametric shape representations used in this work are the key point position and the piecewise constant curvature model.
+The performance of our online estimation is compared against marker-based motion capture in the tasks of estimating the shape of soft robotic arms and soft robotic fish.
+Although we do not explicitly consider occlusion in the scope of this paper, we also provide preliminary evaluations of the performance with occlusion or under different unseen experimental setups.